chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_11-16_user_syntax.rst

      password '$1$JJsvHslasdfjVEroftprNn4JHtDi'
    end

-The full syntax for all of the attributes that are available to the |resource user| resource is:
+The full syntax for all of the properties that are available to the |resource user| resource is:

 .. code-block:: ruby